Laurab1528/Final_Task/README.md

 ---

-## Arquitectura y Componentes Clave
+## Architecture and Key Components

-- **VPC** con subredes públicas y privadas.
+- **VPC** with public and private subnets.
-- **EKS Cluster** en subredes privadas.
+- **EKS Cluster** in private subnets.
-- **Application Load Balancer (ALB)** en subred pública, enruta tráfico externo a los pods de la app en privadas.
+- **Application Load Balancer (ALB)** in a public subnet, routing external traffic to app pods in private subnets.
-- **AWS Load Balancer Controller** instalado automáticamente desde el pipeline de infraestructura (no requiere instalación manual en el runner).
+- **AWS Load Balancer Controller** automatically installed from the infrastructure pipeline (no manual installation required on the runner).
-- **GitHub Actions** para CI/CD, con un runner self-hosted en la VPC solo para acceso privado al API de EKS (no para exponer el ALB).
+- **GitHub Actions** for CI/CD, with a self-hosted runner in the VPC only for private access to the EKS API (not to expose the ALB).

 ---